edge-ml/docs/Tutorials/Getting-Started-Arduino.md

 <img src="https://user-images.githubusercontent.com/11386075/143427884-2b283110-4342-438d-8e6c-59256ced91a0.png" alt="alt text" width="700">

 Click on "Connect device".
 This will scan for available devices.
 Once your device has been found, connect to it. **Note:** It may take a while to find your device.
+After some time, you might also try restarting your Arduino.

 <img src="https://user-images.githubusercontent.com/11386075/143428977-3adc1ba8-773f-4b60-86c2-99f3a49762a8.png" alt="alt text" width="700">